Independence ( 1991-present )

 Steps toward Peace

 With the war stalemated, Ethiopia agreed to a cease-fire in mid-June, and the fighting ended.
 On 12 December 2000, Eritrea and Ethiopia signed a comprehensive peace agreement in Algiers, assisted by mediators from the U.S., the European Union and the Organization of African unity.
-Under its terms, a 25-killometer-wide temporary security zone was established within Eritrea that was patrolled by UN peacekeeping forces, while an international boundary commission, whose members were approved in advance by both sides, delimited the contested border.
+Under its terms, a 25-kilometer-wide temporary security zone was established within Eritrea that was patrolled by UN peacekeeping forces, while an international boundary commission, whose members were approved in advance by both sides, delimited the contested border.
 A separate commission investigated civiliansâ€™ compensation claims.

 Once the commission issued its findings in April 2002 and both parties accepted the outcome, Eritrea turned its attention to the reintegration of the many war-displaced civilians, expellees from Ethiopia and returning refugees from Sudan and to the phased demobilization of combatants within a comprehensive, community-based reconstruction and development program.

 Campaign to rebuild the Nation: In 2003, Eritrea declared Warsay-Ykealo Campaign, a call to rebuild the nation.
 Eritrean youth turned from their guns and tanks to shovels and tractors.
 The once optimistic Eritrean economy that had been devastated by the consequences of the war, was once again awakened.
-Through this campaign the people of Eritrea are exerting their efforts to achieve the countryâ€™s economic stability by working on all economic sectors.
+Through this campaign, the people of Eritrea are exerting their efforts to achieve the countryâ€™s economic stability by working in all economic sectors.
 The results are tangible and generally speaking, the progress is on the right tracks.